Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 Ballast Tanks

-Ballast tanks are to store and carry the water.
+Ballast tanks are used to store and carry water.
 This water in the ballast tank is called ballast water.
 The function of ballast water is to provide stability to the ship when it is empty.

 A ballast tank is a revolution for the marine industry.
 Because in the past, solid ballast is very difficult to drain out.